sgjsakura/AspNetCore/README.md

 ---

 ## Issues and Important Notes
-* Since ASP.NET Core has not in RTM ring, all codes in this repo may change rapidly following the ASP.NET Core framework upgration.
 * ASP.NET Core Localization module has not been a stable state, thus localization support for all projects (including error messages and UI strings) are not proceeded yet.

 ## Contribution and Discussion